dangerousmonk/dangerousmonk/README.md

 My name is Oleg, I'm 28 years old and I've been learning backend development for nearly 1.5 years.
 My main goal is always move forward and develop new products,for people - to simplify their lives and help solve problems.
 With patience and passion.

 - 👨‍💻 I’m currently learning data structures and asyncio
-- 🤓 I've recently finished Yandex.Praktikum Backend Developer course
+- 🤓 I've recently graduated from Yandex.Praktikum
 - 🥅 2021 Goal: Learn asyncio and dive deeper into DS
 - 🎸 About me: I play guitar/drums and skate on my longboard